 Take Action for a Gas Station Moratorium

 The Eugene City Council and Mayor are currently considering a land use policy that would ban the construction of new gas stations.
-We ask that the council schedule a work session before the end of the year, and that they make a motion to pass the policy.
+We ask that the council schedule a work session as soon nas possible, and that they make a motion to pass the policy.

 We need your help to protect public health and our environment!
 Eugene City Councilors needs to hear from you now!
 Use our testimony guide below to make your voice heard.